 Rough Riders will experience adaptive "modified" rodeo-like activities where they become cowboys and cowgirls for the day.
-Contestants will enjoy: Riding stick horses and bouncy bulls around the obstacle course, riding barrel bulls, riding wooden broncs, roping steer dummies, barrel racing, riding the cow train, cow milking, corn shucking contest, the sheep herding demonstration, visiting the petting zoo, carnival games and more!
+Contestants will enjoy: Riding stick horses and bouncy bulls around the obstacle course, riding barrel bulls, riding wooden broncs, roping steer dummies, barrel racing, riding the cow train, contests, demonstrations, carnival games and more!
 During the roundup, contestants, parents/guardians and volunteers will be treated to a free lunch.

 Each activity will be managed by volunteers in a loving, caring manner that promotes safety, fun and encouragement.
 We also encourage parent/guardian participation.

 Please REGISTER EARLY by August 1, 2021 as space is limited to 40 contestants.
 Call Kathy O’Donnell to register or volunteer.
 If you have any questions, please don’t hesitate to call Kathy at (209) 256-9640.

 On the day of the event, the registered contestants will receive a back number, hat, bandanna, badge, rope and backpack to take home.

 Rough Rider Roundup in Bella Vista at Roughout Ranch

 "The whole event was incredible.
 Rebecca felt like a star and had so much fun.
 Our whole family had such a great time."

 "This was truly an amazing experience for my Autistic 6-year-old son!
 He loved it so much that he told me he wants a horse and to be a Cowboy!
 He keeps asking to go back!!
 Can't wait for next year!"